Cathedral of St. Mary of the Assumption (Trenton, New Jersey): History

-The Rev. Anthony Smith purchased the property on which St. Mary’s Cathedral now sits in 1865 from Dr. Jacob Quick.
+The Rev. Anthony Smith purchased the property on which St. Mary's Cathedral now sits in 1865 from Dr. Jacob Quick.
 The location had been a part of the battlefield during the Battle of Trenton in the American Revolutionary War.
 A historical marker on the rectory identifies the location as the place where Hessian Commander Col. Johann Gottlieb Rall died on December 27, 1776.

 St. Mary's was the second Catholic parish established in Trenton after St. John's, which was located on the present site of Sacred Heart Church on South Broad Street.
-Ground was broken for the parish church on April 23, 1866, and it was dedicated on January 1, 1871 by Bishop James Roosevelt Bayley of Newark.
-The spire was completed by Joseph Trier, a Trenton contractor, in 1879.
-It was said to be the tallest church spire in the state at that time.
-The clock in the tower was built by the Seth Thomas Clock Company for the Paris Exposition of 1878 where it served as the official time piece.
+Ground was broken for the parish church on April 23, 1866, and it was dedicated on January 1, 1871, by Bishop James Roosevelt Bayley of Newark.
+The spire was completed in 1879 by Joseph Trier, a Trenton contractor, as the tallest church spire in the state at that time.
+The clock in the tower was built by the Seth Thomas Clock Company for the Paris Exposition of 1878, where it served as the official time piece.

 The Diocese of Trenton was established by Pope Leo XIII on August 2, 1881.
-St. Mary’s Church was chosen to be the cathedral of the new diocese.
+St. Mary's Church was chosen to be the cathedral of the new diocese.
 Bishop Michael J. O'Farrell was consecrated on Cardinal John McCloskey at St. Patrick's Cathedral in New York City and enthroned in St. Mary's on November 17, 1881.

 The gymnasium and convent were built around 1900.
+A new large Casavant Brothers organ was installed in 1948.

-The spire was in danger of collapsing and it was removed in 1956.
-A couple of months later the cathedral itself, and the attached rectory, were destroyed in a fire on March 14, 1956.
-It claimed the lives of Msgr.
-Richard T. Crean, the cathedral rector, and housekeepers Mary Brennan and Mary Donnellan.
-The present cathedral church was dedicated three years later on March 14, 1959 by Bishop George W. Ahr at a Pontifical Mass celebrated by Newark Archbishop Thomas A. Boland.
+The spire removed in 1956 due to danger of collapse.
+A couple of months later the cathedral itself and the attached rectory were destroyed in a fire on March 14, 1956.
+The cathedral rector, Msgr.
+Richard T. Crean, and housekeepers Mary Brennan and Mary Donnellan were killed in the fire.
+The present cathedral church was dedicated three years later on March 14, 1959, by Bishop George W. Ahr at a Pontifical Mass celebrated by Newark Archbishop Thomas A. Boland.
 The attached rectory was completed at the same time.